-As a matter of fact, the use stage covers mainly two aspects of the whole life cycle, such as the “In-use energy consumption and GHG emissions” (covering WTT and TTW impacts), and the “Maintenance and consumables” impacts.
+As a matter of fact, the use stage covers mainly two aspects of the whole life cycle, such as the “In-use energy consumption and GHG emissions” (covering WtT and TtW impacts), and the “Maintenance and consumables” impacts.
 It is relevant to address also leakages such as emissions of methane and other hydrocarbons, together with emissions of climate active species from the vehicles (e.g. methane leakage from CNG cars) and the formation of non-CO2 GHG gasses (e.g. N2O) during the fuel combustion.
 More in detail, the figure below shows the system boundaries related to vehicle operation.

-Figure 27 : Vehicle operation system boundaries
+Figure 25 : Vehicle operation system boundaries